1austrartsua1/projSplitFit/docs/examples.rst

 ====================

-Just as the you may define their own regularizers, you may define your own loss function, using the ``losses.LossPlugIn`` class.
+Just as the you may define their own regularizers, you may define your own loss function, using the class ``losses.LossPlugIn``.
 Objects of this class can be passed into ``addData`` as the ``loss`` argument.
 To define a loss, you need to define its ``derivative`` method.
 Optionally, you may also define its ``value`` method if you would like to compute function values (either for